 Collocational Framework and Register Features of Logistics News Reporting

-Author: Hu Yuying, Noor Mala Biniti Ibrahim (Universiti Teknologi Malaysia)
+Authors: Hu Yuying, Noor Mala Biniti Ibrahim (Universiti Teknologi Malaysia, Malaysia)

 This study explores register features revealed by collocating behaviors of the framework the … of and its semantic features in a corpus of logistics news reporting.
 Following corpus-based methodology and a framework of register analysis postulated by Biber & Conrad (2009), salient collocates with their contextual environments of being in the middle of the framework, preceding the framework and following the framework, have been analyzed from the perspective of semantic features.
 The findings reveal that discipline-specific words dominate the framework’s collocates, and their semantic properties show a correlation with discipline orientation.
 This is because news reporting focuses on reports about logistical professional operations.
 To put it another way, linguistic elements in news reporting are inextricably linked to discourse contexts and communication, namely, the register features.